Adnan Jaffar

 Adnan Jaffar is a Pakistani actor and former anchor from Karachi.

-He is known for his work in theatre, film and television industry of Pakistan.
+He is known for his work in the film and television industry and theatre in Pakistan.

 Early life and education

 Adnan began his career after attending National Academy of Performing Arts (NAPA) and Arizona State University.

 A mass communication graduate, before taking on acting, he was for some time a broadcast journalist for Dawn News.

 Career

 Theatre

 After attending NAPA, where Khalid Ahmed was his voice teacher, Adnan got his breakthrough as a stage actor when he was cast in Oedipus Rex, a play directed by Zia Mohyeddin.

 Television

-Adnan made his television debut in 2012 and is well-known for his roles in projects such as Coke Kahani (2012), Behadd (2013), Jackson Heights (2014), Jo Bichar Gaye (2021-2022) and Hum Tum (2022).
+Adnan made his television debut in 2012 and is well known for his roles in projects such as Coke Kahani (2012), Behadd (2013), Jackson Heights (2014), Jo Bichar Gaye (2021–2022) and Hum Tum (2022).

 Films

 He made his film debut in 2015 with Jalaibee followed by Manto (2015), Moor (2015) and Jeewan Hathi (2016).
 He also appeared in Chupan Chupai (2017), Parwaaz Hay Junoon (2017) and Project Ghazi (2018).